 What is Alcohol and Drug Detox?

 Detoxification is a medical procedure for managing the withdrawal from alcohol and/or drugs in a medically safe and effective manner with as little discomfort as possible.
 The success and safety of outpatient rather than inpatient detox is significantly enhanced not only with the appropriate medical care and supervision, but also with support from family members and/or friends.
 That’s why we encourage you to enlist the help of a family member or a friend during the detox process.

 It is important to recognize that medical detoxification by itself does not constitute complete treatment for addiction, but only a first step.
 Ideally, medical detoxification should enhance your motivation and readiness to begin the recovery process in earnest.

 Who is Eligible for Outpatient and In-Home Detox?

-Your medical eligibility for our outpatient and in-home detox services will be evaluated by Dr. Aviva.
+We will evaluate your medical eligibility for our outpatient and in-home detox services.
 You will be given an extensive medical and psychiatric evaluation as well as laboratory tests, EKG, and any other diagnostic procedures deemed medically necessary to assess your eligibility.
 With your permission, we will encourage available family members and/or significant others to assist you through the detox procedure, as this often enhances the safety and success of the procedure.

 What are the Advantages of Outpatient and In-Home Detox?